 If your heart and mind are set on adopting, it's important to have a financial plan in place before you begin to make sure you can afford both the costs of adoption as well as the costs of raising a child.

 First, decide which type of adoption is most appealing.
-Would you like to adopt an older child or a teenager, for example?
+Would you like to adopt an older child?
 If so, then a foster care adoption could be a good fit.
 If you'd prefer a newborn on the other hand, or you want to raise a multicultural family, private domestic or international adoption may be the better choice.

 Once you've chosen your adoption method, make a list of the various costs you'll need to budget for and the amount.
 Then, consider your timeline for adoption as well as your current savings.